aesthetic-suite/website/docs/packages/sss/local.md

 ### `@variants`

 Defines multiple variations for the rule in question.
-Each variation is a style object that maps to a specific variation type and value combination, defined by the object key and separated by a _single_ underscore.
+Each variation is a style object that maps to a specific variation type and value combination, separated by a colon (`type:enum`).

 ```ts
 const localSheet: LocalStyleSheet = {